davisdude/slp2mp4/README.md

 ## Notes

+- The resolutions listed are approximate; Dolphin will not normally output images that are exactly 1080p, for instance.
+By default, we choose the first dolphin setting that will *exceed* the desired height.
+This means that the videos will be slightly larger than you expect.

+    - For instance, if you render a video at 1080p, the output video will actually be 1605x1320

+    - **NOTE**: Videos *are* scaled down to the desired resolution when adding the scoreboard.
+There are two reasons for this:

+        - Avoiding scaling in the non-scoreboard case avoids re-encoding the video

+        - Adding the scoreboard requires re-encoding anyways.
+Scaling down the video reduces render times by ~30 seconds on average.

-* If you get weird looking video (where half the width is cropped), try changing the video backend (see `backend` in [dolphin settings](#dolphin-settings) for possible options).
+- If you get weird looking video (where half the width is cropped), try changing the video backend (see `backend` in [dolphin settings](#dolphin-settings) for possible options).

-* Does not play nicely with WSL, since dolphin expects all paths to be relative to Windows.
+- Does not play nicely with WSL, since dolphin expects all paths to be relative to Windows.

 ## License